kevinwatson/church-broadcasts/README.md

 ### Additional Features

 There are things we can do to enhance the broadcast.
-One of these things is showing additional information on the screen at specific times.
+One of these is to show information on the screen at specific times during the meeting.

 #### Hymns